z00logist/wiki-helper/README.md

 # Wiki Helper
-Wiki Helper is a RAG powered QnA service.
+Wiki Helper is a RAG-powered QnA service.
 It is aimed to run locally on one's machine: either in the form of FastApi sevice or in the form of library in Jupyter Notebook.

 ## The Concept

 Current Concept of the project is simple:
 1. You choose the topic of your interest, find the corresponding URL on Wikipedia and send it to service.
 Thus, you get the traineed model.
 2. Optionally, you can add another article to your knowledge base, if you want to widen the system.
-3. If you want to train new one, you need to delete previeous.
+3. If you want to train a new one, you need to delete previous.
-**Note**: Beware, that the service currently supports only one existent QnA agent at the time.
+**Note**: Beware, that the service currently supports only one QnA agent at the time.

 # Usage
 ## Locally